5372011/5372011/README.md

 - 👋 Hi, I’m @5372011
-- 👀 I’m interested in blue god
+- 🤙 I’m interested in blue god my friend
-- 🌱 I’m currently learning iapp
+- 😎 I’m currently learning iapp a app

 <!---
 5372011/5372011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.